franz-hartl/teachers/content/curriculum/referencelists/diversity/Introduction.md

 ---
 <main>
 <center><h3><b>Introduction</b></h3></center>
-<hr/> <b><a href="index.html">Teaching about Diversity Contents</a> | <a href="..\">Reference Lists</a></b> <br/>
+<hr/> <b><a href="/curriculum/referencelists/diversity/">Teaching about Diversity Contents</a> | <a href="/curriculum/referencelists/">Reference Lists</a></b> <br/>
 <hr width="100%"/>
 <p>
 <b>2004</b>
 </p><p>
 In July of 2004, three New Haven public school teachers, representing high, middle, and elementary schools, began an update of the Yale-New Haven Teachers Institute's 1996 reference document, <i>Teaching about Diversity and Community</i>.
 </p><p>
 In the original document, a committee of teachers surveyed all Institute teaching units related to diversity, aligned them with the school system's then current standards relating to diversity and wrote brief annotations, summarizing each unit, highlighting any content or lessons that might be particularly helpful to teachers.
 </p><p>
 Through the existing list proved itself to be a valuable Reference List for teachers, the time came to update its content.
 Since New
 Haven's educational standards had been expanded and refined, it became necessary to align the diversity related standards of 1996 with those of 2004.
 Once this was achieved, the committee followed the same general steps as their 1996 counterparts followed as they selected appropriate units, matched them with standards, wrote related annotations, and, this time, included general grade level and subject matter recommendations.
 </p><p>
 By using a combination of the updated list of New Haven's current educational standards related to diversity and the checklist matching each Institute diversity units to these standards, a teacher should be able to select and investigate Institute units that aim to meet individual, school, and system-wide goals.
 </p><p>
 More specific information on New Haven's current standards may be found online at: nhps.net/curriculum/documents.asp.